 Men’s Wingtip Shoes for Formal Occasions

 Wingtips look “old-school” but are very much in style right now.
 They give you a little more style and are great to wear when you want a different look and aren’t going “black tie.”
-A pair of wingtips in your wardrobe are great for a little style and diversity.
+A pair of wingtips in your wardrobe is great for a little style and diversity.

 Loafers – Men’s Shoes for Formal Occasions

 Now, most loafers are good for casual occasions or for a day at the office.
-However; there are those loafers you can really dress up and wear when you’re going a little less formal — perfect with slacks and a sportcoat.
-Just use your best judgement and choose a pair that fit the occasion.
+However; there are those loafers you can dress up and wear when you’re going a little less formal — perfect with slacks and a sportcoat.
+Just use your best judgment and choose a pair that fit the occasion.
 And no, penny loafers won’t work.

 Men’s Shoes for Formal Occasions – Monk Straps

-If you really want to make a statement about your personal style, then a monk strap shoe just might be for you.
-The monk strap has a buckle on the side of the shoe and many can really add a little “sauce” to your outfit.
+If you want to make a statement about your personal style, then a monk strap shoe just might be for you.
+The monk strap has a buckle on the side of the shoe and many can add a little “sauce” to your outfit.
 If you think you’re up for it, give the monk strap a try and you’ll get tons of compliments.

 3 Men’s Retro Sneakers You Can Wear Almost Anywhere